canonical/jaas-documentation/how-to/deploy_jimm_k8s.rst

 ``kubectl describe secret letsencrypt-stg-certs -n jimm``

-which will show a Kubernetes secret and in its data you should see a stored tls.crt and tls.key.
+which will show a Kubernetes secret and in its data you should see a stored ``tls.crt`` and ``tls.key``.
 If this all worked (and i have no doubt it did :) ), then we can proceed by creating a production issuer.
-Create a prod-issuer.yaml file with the following content:
+Create a ``prod-issuer.yaml`` file with the following content:

 .. code:: yaml